-Passengers hit by Ryanair cancellations

-Ryanair, Europe's busiest airline, is grounding hundreds of flights in what it says is a bid to improve punctuality.

-The airline is set to cancel 40 to 50 flights a day for the next six weeks, as it also attempts to clear a backlog of staff leave.
+'Pure frustration and anger at Ryanair'

+For many a trip away is an exciting and relaxing break from day-to-day stresses.
+However for up to 400,000 people caught up in the cancellation of Ryanair flights, they have been left disappointed.

+Some holidaymakers have found themselves stranded abroad, with little information about when they will be able to return home, while others in the UK are unsure if their upcoming flights will go ahead at all.

-The BBC has spoken to some of the up to 285,000 passengers likely to be affected by cancellations.
+The BBC has spoken to some of the passengers affected by the cancellations.

+Carrie Ann Woodgate and her partner, Alan Fosberry, from Newcastle, were enjoying a romantic meal in Wroclaw, Poland, when they received a text message notifying them that their flight home had been cancelled.

+Speaking to the BBC, Carrie said that her holiday had been a "total disaster".

 Harry Bilaver, from London, was due to travel to Tallinn, Estonia, for his son's first birthday party.